-- (1) That no changes be made to the frequency of the testing of vehicles. - (2) That vehicles which fail the spot check or sections 2, 3 and 4 of the taxi test continue to be tested every 4 months with the requirement for 4-month licences replaced with either a 4- or 12-month licence. - (3) That one of the taxi tests must include an MOT test carried out by one of the Council's approved garage. - (4) That an operator to have their licence reviewed by the Taxi Licensing Committee should 50% of vehicles, operating with them, fail a spot check, over a 1-year period. - (5) That 8 points be issued to a driver of any vehicle that fails a spot check.
-A driver that exceeds 15 points to be brought before Taxi Licensing Committee to have their licence reviewed. - (6) That should a driver fail to immediately attend a spot check, to have their licence reviewed by the Taxi Licensing Committee. - (7) That an App. be introduced to record daily vehicle checks.
-This would monitor that each vehicle had been checked before the driver started their shift.
-It would be part of the taxi policy that the App. was used.
-Failure to use it would result in review of a licence by the Taxi Licensing. - (8) That training be given to any driver who is unclear on how to use the App. - (9) That 8 penalty points for any driver failing to have a record on the App. to confirm that before the start of their shift they had checked the condition of their vehicle.
-The vehicle must comply with what was recorded on the App.
-A driver that exceeded 15 points would be brought before Taxi Licensing Committee to have their licence reviewed.
+- (1) That no changes be made to the frequency of the testing of vehicles. - (2) That vehicles which fail the spot check or sections 2, 3 and 4 of the taxi test continue to be tested every 4 months with the requirement for 4-month licences replaced with either a 4 or 12-month licence. - (3) That one of the taxi tests must include an MOT test carried out by one of the Council's approved garages. - (4) That an operator to have their licence reviewed by the Taxi Licensing Committee should 50% of vehicles, operating with them, fail a spot check, over a 1-year period. - (5) That eight points be issued to a driver of any vehicle that fails a spot check.
+A driver that exceeds 15 points to be brought before Taxi Licensing Committee to have their licence reviewed. - (6) That should a driver fail to immediately attend a spot check, to have their licence reviewed by the Taxi Licensing Committee. - (7) That an App. be introduced to record daily vehicle checks and this to become part of the policy of the Council.
+Failure to use it would result in review of a licence by the Taxi Licensing Committee. - (8) That training be given on how to use the App. - (9) That eight penalty points for any driver failing to have a record on the App. to confirm that before the start of their shift they had checked the condition of their vehicle.
+The vehicle must

-- (10) That any driver Lying/being untruthful on the vehicle check record to have their licence reviewed by the Taxi Licensing Committee. - (11) That 2 ramps be used when carrying out spot checks to reduce the waiting time when asked to attend a check. - (12) That a section on vehicle maintenance be added to the driver knowledge test. - (13) That the taxi penalty points scheme be reviewed, and a report submitted to the Taxi Licensing Committee.
+- comply with what was recorded on the App.
+A driver that exceeds 15 points to be brought before Taxi Licensing Committee to have their licence reviewed. - (10) That any driver lying/being untruthful on the vehicle check record to have their licence reviewed by the Taxi Licensing Committee; - (11) That two ramps be used wherever possible when carrying out spot checks to reduce the waiting time when asked to attend a check. - (12) That a section on vehicle maintenance be added to the driver knowledge test. - (13) That the taxi penalty points scheme be reviewed within the next 2 months, and a report submitted to the Taxi Licensing Committee.

-REASON FOR RECOMMENDATIONS
+REASONS FOR RECOMMENDATIONS

-- (1) To reward vehicle proprietors who do maintain their vehicles. - (2) To ease the administration work for the Council and vehicle proprietors by not issuing 4 monthly licences should a 12-month licence be applied for. - (3) The requirement for an MOT will replace the current compliance certificate and entered onto Government database. - (4&6)The failure rate of vehicles on spot checks is unacceptably high and measures need to be put in place to compel improvements in order to safeguard the public. - (7-10) To address the significant mechanical defects found in vehicles. - (11) To reduce the waiting times when being asked to attend a spot check. - (12) To improve a driver's knowledge of vehicle maintenance. - (13) To address the concerns of the trade that the points issued are proportionate to the severity of the infringement.
+- (1) To reduce any burden on those who keep their vehicles in good condition. - (2) To ease the administration work for the Council and vehicle proprietors by not issuing 4 monthly licences should a 12-month licence be applied for. - (3) The requirement for an MOT will replace the current compliance certificate and be entered onto Government database. - (4, 5 &-6)The failure rate of vehicles on spot checks is unacceptably high and measures need to be put in place to compel improvements in order to safeguard the public. - (7-10) To address the significant mechanical defects found in vehicles. - (11) To reduce the waiting times when being asked to attend a spot check. - (12) To improve a driver's knowledge of vehicle maintenance. - (13) To address the concerns of the trade that the points issued are proportionate to the severity of the infringement.